Augusto Roa Bastos: Paraguay: collective memory

-The majority of Roa Bastos' work was written in exile owing to the oppressive political condition of his country, at a time when Paraguay was one of the least culturally, economically, and politically developed countries in Latin America.
-Thus, much of Roa Bastos' important writing is an attempt to "capture the tragic essence, the 'inner weakness' as well as the inner strength of his country's people."
+The majority of Roa Bastos's work was written in exile owing to the oppressive political condition of his country, at a time when Paraguay was one of the least culturally, economically, and politically developed countries in Latin America.
+Thus, much of Roa Bastos's important writing is an attempt to "capture the tragic essence, the 'inner weakness' as well as the inner strength of his country's people."
 His work reveals an intense preoccupation not only with contemporary Paraguay but with its history, looking back to the beginning of the 19th century and the rule of Dr. Gaspar de Francia (whose life is the focus of Yo, el Supremo).
 While key historical figures and events interest Roa Bastos, it is the impact of these "socio-historical roots" on "the nature of the masses" that forms the central theme of his literary work.

 His writing deploys symbols and multiple narratives that build on the collective memory of the Paraguayan people.
 Hijo de hombre, for example, constructs an "alternative history of popular movements" out of the people's recollections and symbols.
 The intertextual novel Yo, el Supremo is particularly representative of this technique, both in its construction and narrative.
 In El Fiscal (1993), a third novel about the abuses of political power—this time focusing on Stroessner's régime—Roa Bastos again offers an alternative to the accepted versions of events in Paraguay and challenges "the intelligibility of history".
 To this end he weaves elements of fantasy and metafiction into his narratives.